opennextjs/opennextjs-aws/README.md

 Create an S3 bucket and upload the content in the `.open-next/cache` folder to the root of the bucket.
 If you need to upload the files to a subfolder within the bucket, [refer to this section](#reusing-same-bucket-for-asset-and-cache).

+There are two types of caches in the `.open-next/cache` folder:

-The cache includes `html` and `json` files, prerendered during the build process, which are used to seed the revalidation cache.
+- Route cache: This cache includes `html` and `json` files that are prerendered during the build.
+They are used to seed the revalidation cache.
+- Fetch cache: This cache includes fetch call responses, which might contain sensitive information.
+Make sure these files are not publicly accessible.

 #### Image optimization function